12 January 2012

 Tip: Go in pairs, couples generally have a shorter waiting time, as compared to groups of 4 or more.

+Also, they don't serve water.
 Prices are also steep, as compared to other Brunch places.

 I would personally visit again, (and have), but I suggest going at non-peak periods, to reduce your waiting time.